jayveedee/InstaComments2Excel/README.md

       The first row **must** be the name of said category, the rest of words per column can be whatever you want

+      All the generated files will be saved in the project directory `src/data`

 7. Deactivate the virtual environment
     - `deactivate`